Master of Financial Engineering

 - completed specified 200-level MATH and STAT courses, or equivalent courses; and

-- been approved as a candidate for the degree by the Dean of Science.
+- been approved as a candidate for the degree by the Academic Dean of Science.

 Students who have minimal statistics and finance backgrounds may be required to take FIEC 601 Quantitative Finance and Economics in January-February before enrolling.